vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 example due to a misconfiguration or expired chain - the server MUST omit the extension rather than send an incomplete chain.
-Clients that are expecting this extension MUST interpret this as a downgrade attack and MUST abort the TLS session.
+Clients that are expecting this extension MUST interpret this as a downgrade attack and MUST abort the TLS connection.
 Therefore, servers MUST send denial of existence proofs, unless, for the particular application protocol or service, clients are expected to continue even in the absence of such a proof.
 As with all TLS extensions, if the server